Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 2

     | **Second Wind**
-    | Whenever you end your turn with 0 Stamina, you regain 1 Stamina.
+    | Any time you end your turn with 0 Stamina, you regain 1 Stamina.

     | **Uproot**
     | You may attack an empty square with your weapon at 1 Stamina cost, creating :term:`rough terrain`.
 Creatures burrowed within the terrain at the time take 2 blunt damage and are forced to surface.